tony-xlh/capacitor-plugin-dynamsoft-barcode-reader/README.md

 npx cap sync
 ```

-Dependent frameworks for iOS will be downloaded automatically.
-You can also download them and put them under the plugin's folder by yourself:
+You have to download dependent frameworks for iOS and put them under the plugin's folder by yourself:

 * [Dynamsoft Camera Enhancer](https://www.dynamsoft.com/camera-enhancer/docs/introduction/)
 * [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/)

+A script is also provided.
+You can download the frameworks by running `npm run downloadFrameworks`.

 ## API